Derived equivalence for the simple flop of type $G_2^{\dagger}$ via tilting bundles: Introduction

 \subsubsection{The generalised McKay correspondence}

 The proof of the derived equivalence using tilting bundles fits into the picture of the generalised McKay correspondence.
-Indeed, if tilting bundles $\mcT_{\pm}$ as in Section \ref{sect: method} exist, the noncommutative $R$-algebra $\Lambda = \End_{X_+}(\mcT_+) = \End_{X_-}(\mcT_-)$ is a \textit{noncommutative crepant resolution (NCCR)} of $R$ (c.f.~\cite{VdB04,VdB23}).
+Indeed, if tilting bundles $\mcT_{\pm}$ as in Section \ref{sect: method} exist, the noncommutative $R$-algebra $\Lambda = \End_{X_+}(\mcT_+) = \End_{X_-}(\mcT_-)$ is a \textit{noncommutative crepant resolution (NCCR)} of $R$ (cf.~\cite{VdB04,VdB23}).

 It is widely expected that, if an affine scheme $\Spec S$ admits both (projective) crepant resolutions and an NCCR $A$, any (projective) crepant resolution $X$ of $S$ can be realised as the King's moduli space $\mathcal{M}_{\theta}(\mathbf{v})$ of $\theta$-stable finite length right $A$-modules of a fixed dimension vector $\mathbf{v}$ for some stability condition $\theta$.
-This kind of expectation is called the Crow-Ishii type problem (c.f.~\cite[Conjecture 1.7]{Wem18}).
+This kind of expectation is called the Craw--Ishii type problem (cf.~\cite[Conjecture 1.7]{Wem18}).

 If the expectation actually holds for our $R$ and an NCCR $A$ of $R$, then the universal bundles $\mcU_{\pm}$ over $X_{\pm}$ should be tilting bundles with $\End_{X_{\pm}}(\mcU_{\pm}) \simeq A$, and hence $\mcU_{\pm}$ give a pair of tilting bundles with the desired property.